martinbenny1090/E-Farming/README.md

 # E-Farming
-This is my new project on django
+This is a sample project to host in github by Django Framework